Lists of mountains and hills in the British Isles: Synges

-The Database of British and Irish Hills recognises as Synges the 647 Lake District summits in Tim Synge's The Lakeland Summits: Survey of the Fells of the Lake District National Park (1995),.
-Two hills have been added to the original list: High Rigg in 2017 and Oakhowe Crag in 2020.
+The Database of British and Irish Hills recognises as Synges the 670 Lake District summits in Tim Synge's book The Synges (2025).
+This is an updated edition of his survey: the original survey contained 646 summits as set out in The Lakeland Summits: Survey of the Fells of the Lake District National Park (1995).
 The current list is available on the Hill Bagging website.
-There is no height or prominence threshold.
+There is no height or prominence threshold, although summits above 600 metres in height are separately identified, as are TuMPs.
+Synges are listed in the § Database of British and Irish Hills.

+Ethels

+The Ethels are 95 hills in the Peak District, mostly over 400 m (1,300 ft) above sea level but including various prominent lower hills.
+Most of the Ethels lie within the Peak District National Park, but others lie outside its borders.
+The Ethels are a tribute to Ethel Haythornthwaite who pioneered the establishment of the Peak District as Britain's first national park in 1951.

+The Peak District and South Yorkshire branch of the CPRE countryside charity announced The Ethels in May 2021.
+The Ethels were devised in early 2021 by CPRE volunteer Doug Colton.

 Ireland only

 Vandeleur-Lynams

 A Vandeleur-Lynam is the Irish equivalent of a Nuttall, except that the definition is fully metric with a height requirement of 600 m, and a prominence requirement of 15 m.
 As with the Nuttalls, Vandeleur-Lynams do not meet the UIAA requirements for a "peak" or for a "mountain".
 In 1952, Irish climber Joss Lynam made a list of 2,000 ft Irish summits with a 50 ft drop aided by Rev CRP Vandeleur.
 Lynam updated his list, and published it in the book, Mountaineering in Ireland (1976) by Claude Wall, and later made a metric version published in 1997.
-There are 273 Vandeleur-Lynams in Ireland.
+There are 274 Vandeleur-Lynams in Ireland.